Criminal Law in Poland & Penal Code in Poland

 The perpetrator of punishable preparation may avoid criminal liability if he or she voluntarily withdrew from it, in particular, destroyed the prepared measures or prevented their use in the future.
 If the perpetrator entered into an agreement with another person in order to commit a prohibited act, he or she shall not be subject to penalty if he or she has made significant efforts to prevent the act.

-Co-operation in committing a crime
+Cooperation in committing a crime – forms of participation

 Criminal liability under the Penal Code is individual and personal liability.
 However, this does not exclude the imposition of criminal liability for offenses committed in cooperation with other persons in the form of: